LSSTDESC/pz_data_challenge/docs/index.rst

 use it at?

-This document and the associated web pages describe the data being provided to participants, the tasks they will be asked to perform, and the metrics by which the algorithm readiness will be evaluated.
+This document and the associated web pages describe the data being provided to participants, the tasks they will be asked to perform, the expected format for submission and the metrics by which the algorithm readiness will be evaluated.

 Scope and Timeline
 ------------------